MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 ms.reviewer: v-bholmes
 ---

-# Assign an Author or Operator role to a user in Dynamics 365 Guides
+# Assign an Author or Operator role to an individual user in Dynamics 365 Guides

+If you're a Microsoft Dynamics 365 Guides admin, you can assign an Author or Operator role to users to limit what they can do in the apps.
+The Restricted Author and
+Restricted Operator roles provide an extra layer of control.
+[Learn about the privileges provided by each role](admin-role-types.md).

 ## Prerequisites